José Manuel Figueroa

-José Manuel Figueroa, Jr. (born May 15, 1975, in Chicago, Illinois) is a Mexican-American singer, songwriter, and actor who specializes in Regional Mexican music.
+José Manuel Figueroa Jr. (born May 15, 1975) is a Mexican singer, songwriter, and actor who specializes in Regional Mexican music.
 He is the eldest of eight children of singer-songwriter Joan Sebastian.

 Personal life

-José Manuel Figueroa was born on May 15, 1975, to Mexican singer Joan Sebastian and Teresa Figueroa-González in Chicago, Illinois, United States.
-He is the eldest child of said relationship.
-His brothers were Juan Sebastian Figueroa(†) and Trigo de Jesus Figueroa(†).
+José Manuel Figueroa was born on May 15, 1975, to Mexican singer Joan Sebastian and Teresa Figueroa-González.
+He is the eldest child of that relationship.
+His late brothers were Juan Sebastian Figueroa(†) and Trigo de Jesus Figueroa(†).
 His father died in July 2015.